Skip to content

 June 30, 2025, 8:43 am | Read time: 3 minutes

 Indonesia, with its more than 17,000 islands, tropical rainforests, active volcanoes, and unique cultures, is a captivating long-haul travel destination in Southeast Asia.
 Bali and Lombok are particularly popular among tourists.
-Due to the tropical climate and varying regional hygiene standards, thorough travel medical preparation is essential.
+Due to the tropical climate and varying regional hygiene standards, proper travel medical preparation is essential.
 TRAVELBOOK provides an overview of the recommended and required vaccinations for Indonesia.

 Which Vaccinations Are Required for Bali and Indonesia?